 - Determine that the message was sent within an actionable time frame.

-Sometimes, server log files are also extremely appropriate as evidence.
-This is especially true in the case where a customer may be sending messages to many non-existent addresses.
-Since those messages will all bounce, there are literally no headers to tender, but the data in the log file can give me the same bits of information and provide a good springboard into an investigation of a customer’s practices.
+Sometimes, server log files are appropriate as evidence, too.
+This is especially true when a customer sends messages to many non-existent addresses.
+Since those messages will all bounce, there are no headers to tender, but the data in the log file can give me the same bits of information and provide a good springboard into an investigation of a customer’s practices.

 The least actionable complaint

 The least actionable complaint is the one where the person writes in and says, “You have a spammer on your network,” “Customer_name is a spammer,” or “Customer_name is violating some_law” without any proof.
-Policy enforcement does want to know all of those things, but our currency is evidence, and this is a request for me to task resources to the generation of evidence-based merely upon the assertion that a particular customer has (or is) a problem.
+Policy enforcement does want to know all of those things.
+Still, our currency is evidence.
+This is a request for me to task resources to generate evidence based on the assertion that a particular customer has (or is) a problem.
 Unfortunately, I don’t know if the problem is with one list or if the customer’s entire business model has them operating in violation of my policy.
 How do I determine which one if it’s only a single list?
-When I start from a single, known list, I can work my way backward from smaller questions to larger ones.
+When I start from a single, known list, I can work my way from minor questions to larger ones.

 So, when the issue comes down to “devote resources to go on a fishing expedition” or “devote resources to investigate complaints with data,” it’s a really easy call to make.